Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Technical
 D. Operational

 Access control lists are best described as technical controls.
 Managerial controls are procedural mechanisms; physical controls are controls that impact the physical world, like locks or fences.
+Operational controls are processes used to manage technology in a secure manner, like the change management process Frank will likely follow to make changes to the access control list.

+# 121-130
+121. D
+122. B
+123. D
+124.